lukasturcani/stk/docs/source/index.rst

     # Fitness normalizer.
     # #####################################################################

-    # This is an optional argument, will default to NullOptimizer.
+    # This is an optional argument, will default to NullFitnessNormalizer.

     # The PropertyVector fitness calculator will set the fitness as
     # [n_atoms] use the Sum() fitness normalizer to convert the fitness to